-And were off!
+And we’re off!
 Arrived at the Sheetz gas station I had previously scoped out around 8:45, to be sure I had time to spare.
 After some final checks that things were secured where they needed to be, I pulled to the pump and with 5 fresh gallons on board, I had my start time of 8:51 a.m.
 Fire off the start text to the rally master, and head west on Rt.
 30 for about 30 minutes to York, PA.
 On the exit ramp, I check for the SMS reply acknowledging the start text… and there isn’t one.
-Call the Rallymaster, and get generic voicemail.
+Call the Rallymaster and get generic voicemail.
 Uhm, that’s weird.
-Let’s not take a chance, and call the other RM phone number.
+Let’s not take a chance and call the other RM phone number.
 Gary says that Scott’s phone is very busy, but when I recite the number I had programmed into the phone, I’m referred back to the rally pack.
 Fair enough… DAMN! mistake #1, I programmed the WRONG phone number into the phone!
-Copy & past the text into the right number, and almost immediately get the “K” response back at 9:18 a.m., less that 2 minutes before incurring a penalty.
+Copy & past the text into the right number, and almost immediately get the “K” response back at 9:18 a.m., less than 2 minutes before incurring a penalty.

 A few turns from the first bonus, The Shoe House, and I see some other riders headed in the same direction (this is a good sign) and park so that I stay out of everyone’s way.
 I didn’t want to be “that damn rookie” folks trade stories about at the end.